cmcgrath454/greenway/README.md

 This website can be accessed at https://greenwayyard.com

 ## File Structure
-'dist' directory is deployed to hosting service
+'dist' directory is deployed to hosting service (on push event, through GitHub Actions)

 'src' directory holds the source files used to build the 'dist' directory